Pomog/ChemTrack-Android/docs/technical_task.md

    - To notify the User about the chemicals taken, press the "email" button and compose a message.

 #### **5.5 Adding Chemicals to the Base for Storekeeper:**
+   - As a Storekeeper, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.

 #### **5.6 Deleting Chemicals to the Base for Storekeeper:**
+   - As a Storekeeper, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access

 ## 6. Functional Requirements